apache/echarts-doc/en/option/component/visual-map-piecewise.md

 ## categories(Array)

-When dataValues in series.data (specified by [visualMap-piecewise.dimension](~visualMap-piecewise.dimension)) are discrete (or also known as category data or enumerable data), and we intend to perform **Table Mapping** from dataVale to visual channels, `categories` is used to describe the entire enumeration of data.
+When dataValues in series.data (specified by [visualMap-piecewise.dimension](~visualMap-piecewise.dimension)) are discrete (or also known as category data or enumerable data), and we intend to perform **Table Mapping** from dataValue to visual channels, `categories` is used to describe the entire enumeration of data.
 For instance:

 ```javascript
 categories: [